elastos/Elastos.Hive.JS.SDK/README.md

 - Subscribe/unsubscribe to vault or backup vault
 - Scripting execution
-- Structured data object access and store onto MongoDB (Not supported yet);
+- Upload/Download files
-- Upload/download files (Not supported yet);
+- Structured data object access and store onto MongoDB (Not supported yet)
 - Key/Values (Not supported yet);

 Elastos Hive will keep the promise that **users remain in full control of their own data** and committing the practice on it.